 - development organisations

 Visit www.sashs.co.za, website of the Southern African Society for Horticultural Sciences (SASHS).
-The details of various fruit commodity associations can be found in the relevant chapters in the “Horticulture” section of this handbook.
-Also consult the “Hydroponics & undercover growing” chapter.
+The details of various fruit commodity associations can be found in the relevant chapters in the “Horticulture” chapter of this website.
+Also consult the “Hydroponics & undercover growing” page.

 Microbiology is the study of micro-organisms such as bacteria, viruses and protista that can only be seen with a microscope.
 We can call them “the unseen multitudes!”
 All living organisms have the metabolic ways to grow, reproduce and maintain themselves.
 A single bacterial cell, under the best conditions, can produce in less than a day more than a billion descendants.
 Viruses are not alive, they need a living host to survive.
 Today we define a virus as a noncellular infectious agent.
 Protista are dominated by eukaryotic organisms that are single celled.
 Different protista differ in their characteristics and nutrition.

 What does a microbiologist do?